-Finding: Complies as Proposed.
+Finding: Not Applicable.
 The proposed redevelopment is not on or within the 7th Street right-of-way, and is located of the South Center Street right-of-way adjacent to Waterboard Park, anchored at the southeast boarder of the McLoughlin Conservation District.
 The subject site has an irregular shape and the focus of the Phase I development does not address the buildings direct adjacent South Center Street.
-The building directly Adjacent South Center Street will be addressed during Phase II of the development and will be reviewed by HRB at that time.
+There is currently structures which will remain adjacent to the Center Street frontage.
+The building directly adjacent South Center Street will be addressed during Phase II of the development and will be reviewed by HRB at that time.

+Shape

-Shape Primary
+Primary